-- 1. The investigation will normally be carried out by two trained senior members of staff (who will not be of the same gender; both members should be more senior than any staff member directly involved as a Reporting Party or Responding Party in the process) appointed by the Institute and will be conducted thoroughly, objectively and with due respect for the rights of the parties involved.
-The Institute may invite appropriate external persons to constitute or join the investigating team. - 2.
-Where an investigation is to take place into a report against a member of the Executive, the Institute will appoint a suitable external person or persons to investigate the report. - 3.
+- 1. Where a staff member is implicated in the report, the investigation will usually be carried out by an externally appointed investigator.
+Where the report involves students only, it is up to the Registrar to appoint the lead investigator.
+If internally appointed, this investigation will be led by two trained senior members of staff (who will not be of the same gender) appointed by the Institute and will be conducted thoroughly, objectively and with due respect for the rights of the parties involved.
+The Institute may invite appropriate external persons to constitute or join the investigating team, at any point throughout the investigation. - 2.
+Where an investigation is to take place into a report against a Manager, the Institute will appoint a suitable external person or persons to investigate the report. - 3.
 Where an investigation is to take place into a report against the President, the Chairperson of the Governing Body, while respecting the rights of both parties, will make the necessary arrangements for the investigation of such a report by either a Sub-Committee of the Governing Body, or an outside person or persons nominated by the Governing Body. - 4.
 Every effort will be made to maintain strict confidentiality and proper discretion in the processing and investigation of the allegation.
 Where it is necessary to interview third parties, the importance of confidentiality will be emphasised. - 5.
-Both the Reporting Party and the Responding Party will be advised that there should be no communication between them in relation to the report, or with any witnesses involved in the investigation. - 6.
-Arrangements may be put in place which may minimise or avoid contact between the Reporting Party and the Responding Party. - 7.
-The investigation team will meet separately with the Reporting Party and the Responding Party. - 8.
-Minutes of any meetings held with the Reporting Party and the Responding Party will be shared with them for review and comment after the meeting is held. - 9.
-The finalised notes from the meetings with the Reporting Party and Responding Party will be shared with each party for review and response during the investigation process. - 10.
+At the outset of an investigation, a Terms of Reference will be drafted and shared with both parties. - 6.
+Both the Reporting Party and the Responding Party will be advised that there should be no communication between them in relation to the report, or with any witnesses involved in the investigation. - 7.
+Interim measures may be put in place which may minimise or avoid contact between the Reporting Party and the Responding Party. - 8.
+The investigation team will meet separately with the Reporting Party and the Responding Party. - 9.
+Minutes of any meetings held with the Reporting Party and the Responding Party will be shared with them for review and comment after the meeting is held.

+- 10. The finalised notes from the meetings with the Reporting Party and Responding Party will be shared with each party for review and response during the investigation process. - 11.
 The Reporting Party and the Responding Party will be advised of their right to be accompanied at all interviews (if they so desire) by a person who will normally be internal to the Institute, to include a recognised Trade Union or Students Union Representative, or trusted work colleague.
 Accompaniment from an external person including legal representation may only be permitted with the approval of the HR Manager and/or Registrar as appropriate.
-Notification of the name and status of the accompanying person must be provided to the HR Manager and/or Registrar in advance.

-- 11. All reasonable steps will be taken to protect individuals who;

-- make a report

-- act as a witness

-- assist with an investigation;
+Notification of the name and status of the accompanying person must be provided to the HR Manager and/or Registrar in advance. - 12.
+All reasonable steps will be taken to protect individuals who; - make a report - act as a witness - assist with an investigation;